composor/composi/docs/lifecycle.md

 Composi has the following five lifecycle methods:

-1. beforeCreateComponent
+1. componentWillMount
-2. componentWasCreated
+2. ComponentDidMount
 3. componentWillUpdate
 4. componentDidUpdate
 5. componentWillUnmount

 Lifecycle methods let you implement maintenance and clean up code based on the status of a component from when it is created and injected into the DOM, when it is updated and when it is removed from the DOM.

-`beforeCreateComponent` is executed before the component is created and inserted into the DOM.
+`componentWillMount` is executed before the component is created and inserted into the DOM.

-`componentWasCreated` is executed after the component is inserted into the DOM.
+`componentDidMount` is executed after the component is inserted into the DOM.

 `componentWillUpdate` is executed right before the component is updated.
 If a component is updated with the same data, then no update will occur, meaning this will not execute.